sengsgx/sengsgx/seng_runtime/README.md

 ```
 (note: '\n' refers to pressing 'enter')

 Note: NGINX running under the SENG Runtime currently does not correctly handle ctrl+C for shutdown (cf. todo).
-Either press ctrl+C and then connect to it via netcat to trigger a graceful shutdown, or you have to kill the container instead.
+Either press ctrl+C and then connect to it via netcat to trigger a graceful shutdown, or kill the container instead.